Dan Bilzerian: Personal life

 Due to his drug abuse, Bilzerian reportedly suffered two heart attacks before the age of 32.

-In 2014, Bilzerian split his time between homes in Hollywood Hills and Los Angeles (California) and Las Vegas (Nevada).

-He moved to the Los Angeles neighborhood of Bel Air in 2018.

-Acquisition of Armenian citizenship
+Military service

+Bilzerian served in the U.S. Navy, enlisting in 1999.
+He underwent Navy SEAL selection and training, but days before finishing, was dropped from the program after a safety violation.
+He served active duty until 2003, and held the E-4 rank of Quartermaster.
+Bilzerian continued with the United States Navy Reserve until 2007, and was honorably discharged.

+Citizenship

 On August 28, 2018, Bilzerian flew to Armenia with his brother Adam and father Paul to take their oaths to obtain Armenian citizenship and join the Armed Forces of Armenia.

 On that same trip he visited the Republic of Artsakh where he visited a shooting range, and fired weapons there.
 The government of Azerbaijan sent a note of protest to the United States over these actions due to the contested status of Artsakh, and summoned U.S. Chargé d'Affaires William Gill to take an official note of protest addressed to the State Department.
 A court in Baku issued an arrest warrant for Bilzerian and put him on the international wanted list.
 Two years later, Bilzerian and other members of his family donated $250,000 to the Armenia Fund to support Armenia and Artsakh during the Second Nagorno-Karabakh War, declaring that he was "very disappointed that Azerbaijan decided to attack the Armenian people."

-Political views

-One thing I do like is that he is kind of raw and unfiltered ... that honestly scares me less than these people that are so politically correct and they're just gonna say whatever they're supposed to say ...
-I would rather somebody, even if I don't agree with his opinion, give it to me straight.